 Is there something that you’ve been meaning to do but haven’t had the money to do it?

 So, here’s a challenge for you:

-For some of our readers I know this is the equivalent of a good pay rise from their employer, investment in new equipment or advertisting, or even go on the family holiday.
+For some of our readers I know this is the equivalent of a good pay rise from their employer, investment in new equipment or advertising, or even go on the family holiday.